icaruszhu/foss/README.md

-# Org-Roam
+## Org-Roam
-Org-roam is a brilliant Emacs package that implements Although it is inspired by Roam Research (RR), I think it does much more than RR
+[Org-roam](https://www.orgroam.com/) is a brilliant Emacs package that implements Luhmann's Zettelkasten method.
+Although it is inspired by Roam Research (RR), I think it does much more than RR.
+Unlike RR (which is cloud-based at the moment), Org-Roam does everything locally on your own computer.
+Of course, Org-Roam works with the versatile ```org``` files, which can be version controlled.
+Frankly, the learning curve for Emacs, Org and Org-Roam (which are all free software) can be steeper than other software packages, but I think the efforts of learning these FOSS tools will be rewarding eventually.

+## Pandoc
+[Pandoc](https://pandoc.org/) is a universal file format converter.
+It is written in a functional programming language called Haskell.
+It is an essential tool for publishing your plain-text system into the desired format for the purpose of communicating with the rest of the world.

-# Suggested Readings
+## Suggested Readings

-## Academic Writing with Plain Text
+### Academic Writing with Plain Text
 - Healy, Kieran.
 ‘The Plain Person’s Guide to Plain Text Social Science’, 23 August 2019 https://kieranhealy.org/publications/plain-person-text/.

-## Take Linked Atomic Notes
+### Take Linked Atomic Notes
 - Ahrens, Sönke.
 How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers.
 1 edition.
 North Charleston, SC: CreateSpace Independent Publishing Platform, 2017.

-## Version Control with Git
+### Version Control with Git

 - Westby, Emma Jane Hogbin.
 Git for Teams: A User-Centered Approach to Creating Efficient Workflows in Git.
 1 edition.
 Sebastopol, CA: O’Reilly Media, 2015.
 This is the single best book I read about Git.
 It contains wisdom more than Git as software, but [TBC]    )

 - Brett, Matthew.
 ‘The Curious Coder’s Guide to Git — Curious Git’, 13 February 2017. https://matthew-brett.github.io/curious-git/.

-## Memory Palace
+### Memory Palace
 - Spence, Jonathan D. 1985.
 The Memory Palace of Matteo Ricci.
 Reprint Edition.
 New York, N.Y: Penguin.

-## Legal Citation
+### Legal Citation

 - Sprigman et al., The Indigo Book: A Manual of Legal Citation, Public Resource (2016)

-# Inside a Law Students' FOSS Toolbox
+## Inside a Law Students' FOSS Toolbox
 - [ ] Markdown (markup language,https://daringfireball.net/projects/markdown/license)
 - [ ] Zettlr (markdown editor, GPLv3)
 - [ ] Zotero/Juris-M (Reference management, AGPLv3)